WALGREEN BOOTS ALLIANCE, INC. (NASDAQ: WBA) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Walgreens Boots Alliance, Inc. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Walgreens Boots Alliance, Inc. (“Walgreens” or the “Company”) (NASDAQ: WBA) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Walgreens common stock, and/or would like to discuss your legal rights and options please visit Walgreens Boots Alliance, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Walgreens common stock, and/or would like to discuss your legal rights and options please visit Walgreens Boots Alliance, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Northern District of Illinois on behalf of investors who purchased or acquired the common stock of Walgreens between April 2, 2020 and January 16, 2025, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.